AKM Mahbubul Islam

 AKM Mahbubul Islam is a politician from Sirajganj district of Bangladesh.
-He elected a member of parliament from Pabna-6 in 1979 Bangladeshi general election.
+He was elected a member of parliament from Pabna-6 in 1979 Bangladeshi general election.

 Career

-AKM Mahbubul Islam was elected a Member of Parliament from Pabna-6 constituency as an Bangladesh Nationalist Party candidate in the 1979 Bangladeshi general election.
+AKM Mahbubul Islam was elected a member of parliament from the Pabna-6 constituency as a Bangladesh Nationalist Party candidate in the 1979 Bangladeshi general election.

 He was defeated from Sirajganj-6 constituency as a candidate of Bangladesh Nationalist Party in the 7th parliamentary elections on 12 June 1996.